freesemt/molass-tutorial/chapters/80/about_data_sets.md

 (about_data_sets)=
 # About Data Sets

-This chapter explains how the data sets for this tutorial, which are referenced in [Download Data for This Tutorial](download_data_for_this_tutorial), have been built.
+This chapter explains how the data sets for this tutorial have been built.
+They are those referenced in [Download Data for This Tutorial](download_data_for_this_tutorial).

 In the next two sections, the followng two data sets will be described.
   * real experiment data